PX4/PX4-user_guide/en/middleware/xrce_dds.md

 ### Starting the Agent

-The agent is used to connect to the client over a particular channel, such as UDP, TCP, or a serial connection.
+The agent is used to connect to the client over a particular channel, such as UDP or a serial connection.
 The channel settings are specified when the agent is started, using command line options.
-These are documented in the eProsima user guide: [Micro XRCE-DDS Agent > Agent CLI](https://micro-xrce-dds.docs.eprosima.com/en/latest/agent.html#agent-cli). <!-- what options work? i.e. does PX4 allow CAN? -->
+These are documented in the eProsima user guide: [Micro XRCE-DDS Agent > Agent CLI](https://micro-xrce-dds.docs.eprosima.com/en/latest/agent.html#agent-cli).
+Note that the agent supports many channel options, but PX4 only supports UDP and serial connections.

 :::note
 You should create a single instance of the agent for each channel over which you need to connect.